20mm is How Many cm? Understanding Metric Conversions

 Q: What if I need to convert millimeters to a unit other than centimeters?

 A: You can perform this using a multi-step approach.
-For example, to convert millimeters to meters, you would first convert millimeters to centimeters (divide by 10), then convert centimeters to meters (divide by 100).
+As an example, to convert millimeters to meters, you would first convert millimeters to centimeters (divide by 10), then convert centimeters to meters (divide by 100).
 The overall conversion factor from millimeters to meters is 1000 (10 x 100).
 This stepwise approach extends to other units within the metric system.

 Conclusion: Mastering Metric Conversions